Skip to content

 6. The underlay routes the outer packet by RLOC.

-8. The remote xTR forwards the original packet to Host-B.
+8. The Site B xTR forwards the original packet to Host-B.

 Reading config fragments

 Platform syntax varies.
-For ENCOR, focus on recognizing the concepts.
+For ENCOR, recognize the concepts in a fragment like this:

 router lisp